-From the U.S., Olympians Dathan Ritzenhein and Abdi Abdirahman join Rupp to challenge, as does Shadrack Biwott, who finished fourth in Boston last year; Elkanah Kibet, the top American at the 2017 World Championships Marathon; Timothy Ritchie, the 2017 U.S. National Marathon Champion; Ryan Vail, Scott Smith and Andrew Bumbalough.
+From the U.S., Olympian Abdi Abdirahman joins Rupp to challenge, as does Shadrack Biwott, who finished fourth in Boston last year; Elkanah Kibet, the top American at the 2017 World Championships Marathon; Timothy Ritchie, the 2017 U.S. National Marathon Champion; Ryan Vail, Scott Smith and Andrew Bumbalough.

 Canadian Olympians Reid Coolsaet, the second fastest Canadian marathoner of all time, and Eric Gillis, tenth at the 2016 Rio Olympic Games Marathon, will also vie for the title, as will Dutch Olympian Abdi Nageeye, who set a national marathon record this past year.

-German Olympian and national record holder Arne Gabius is in the field, as is South African Olympian Lusapho April and Japanese elites Yuki Kawauchi and Kentaro Nakamoto.
-Kawauchi has won over 30 marathons and finished ninth in the 2017 World Championships Marathon, while Nakamoto was the first Japanese finisher at the 2012 Olympic Games Marathon and sixth overall.
+German Olympian and national record holder Arne Gabius is in the field, as is South African Olympian Lusapho April and Japanese elite Yuki Kawauchi.
+Kawauchi has won over 30 marathons and finished ninth in the 2017 World Championships Marathon.

 2018 Elite Team Women's Elite Summary